cloudspannerecosystem/autoscaler/terraform/README.md

 ## Overview

-This directory contains Terraform configuration files to quickly set up the infrastructure of your Cloud Spanner Autoscaler.
+This directory contains Terraform configuration files to quickly set up the infrastructure of your Autoscaler.

-The Cloud Spanner Autoscaler can be deployed following three different strategies.
+The Autoscaler can be deployed following three different strategies.
 Choose the one that is best adjusted to fulfill your technical and operational needs.

-*   [Per-Project deployment](per-project/README.md): all the components of the Cloud Spanner Autoscaler reside in the same project as your Spanner instances.
+*   [Per-Project deployment](per-project/README.md): all the components of the Autoscaler reside in the same project as your Spanner instances.
 This deployment is ideal for independent teams who want to self manage the configuration and infrastructure of their own Autoscalers.
 It is also a good entry point for testing the Autoscaler capabilities.